 Hanna Folsz

-My dissertation, supported by the APSA-NSF Dissertation Research Improvement Grant, develops a theory of the opposition trap to explain why established opposition parties routinely fail to mount successful electoral challenges in regimes undergoing democratic erosion despite often decades of past election successes, while new challengers more frequently defeat backsliders.
+My book project, supported by the APSA-NSF Dissertation Research Improvement Grant, develops a theory of the opposition trap to explain why established opposition parties routinely fail to mount successful electoral challenges in regimes undergoing democratic erosion despite often decades of past election successes, while new challengers more frequently defeat backsliders.
 I bring evidence from Hungary’s contemporary episode of democratic decline, combining large-N datasets, including large text corpora, and causal research designs, along with an original elite survey, mass surveys, and qualitative evidence.

 I co-founded and continue to co-organize the East European Politics Graduate Workshop.
 At Stanford, I am a member of the Poverty, Violence, and Governance Lab and the Democracy and Polarization Lab.
 I grew up in Budapest, Hungary, before moving to the UK for the first half of my studies.
 Beyond English and Hungarian, I speak Polish, Spanish, French, and German.